My Main Page with Links to My Other

 whose daily efforts in those activities are several times the mean, which means

 children.
-I will go out on a very strong limb here and guess that the mode for each
+I will go out on a strong limb and guess the mode for each

-of these three activities is zero minutes a day.
+of these three activities is zero minutes per day.
 Compare that to a mean of 129

 minutes shopping.
-Amazingly, the mean number of minutes spent at parties
+The mean number of minutes spent at parties

 In a finding that changed the velocity